-The trails will be more crowded in the spring, especially on the weekend.
+The trails will be more crowded during spring break, especially on the weekends.
 Again, get up early to hit the trails and avoid the crowds.
 And remember to be patient and pay attention while riding.

 You can rent bikes in town and even join a Moab guided bike tour!

 Moab Photography During Spring Break

 No matter what time of year… you definitely want to pack your camera to take pictures of the stunning landscape.
 Download our camera gear checklist!

 The light during sunrise and sunset hours is the best for photography because the sun on the red rocks is so vibrant!